zkwinkle/.config/README.md

 ```

-### Cholor schemes
+### Cholor schemes (pywal)
 I have a sane default color scheme, but to use the pretty color schemes that match tbe bg you need to install [pywall](https://github.com/dylanaraps/pywal) (install direcly from git or the css template won't work), along with the following extensions for the differente applications:
 - discord: [pywal-discord](https://github.com/FilipLitwora/pywal-discord) (+ betterdiscord and betterdiscordctl)
 - telegram: [telegram-palette-gen](https://github.com/agnipau/telegram-palette-gen)
 - [Thunderbird](https://addons.thunderbird.net/en-US/thunderbird/addon/pywalfox/) & [Firefox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/): Pywalfox extension

+#### Considerations
-Also make sure to copy the /wal/wallpapers dir to Pictures/Wallpapers (or whatever dir you use to store your wallpaper images, make sure to edit it in zsh/bin/switch-themes.sh).
+Make sure to edit the variables in zsh/bin/pywal-env.sh to reflect the directories where you'll store wallpapers in your system, then for the current themes to work you must copy the /wal/wallpapers dir to $HOME/Pictures/Wallpapers (or whichever dir you choose).

-Also to backup the images which you use for your themes in switch-themes.sh can be backed up with backup-wallpapers.sh, just make sure to configure the right wallpaper dir.
+The images which you use for your themes in switch-themes.sh can be backed up with backup-wallpapers.sh, just make sure to configure the right wallpaper dir.

+You also need **ffmpeg** in order for the post-wal.sh script to work correctly and automatically set the image used by i3lock to match the wallpaper.